 Actually, the BMP is not supposed to answer any other question than 'who does what, when, how and with what'.
 If you know the answer to this question, you have the advantage that you can recognise the business processes and thus constantly design and improve them.
 In addition, this makes it possible to accurately document all processes, which is, after all, partly required by law.
 An applied BMP also makes it possible to specifically align the cost calculation with the business processes.
 And that is what matters in the end.
 To optimise processes in such a way that they optimally correspond to economic efficiency and competition.

-Far more advantageous here than an integrated BMP tool is an ERP software that is agile and whose processes remain adaptable.
-Only in this way can a company react flexibly to the dynamics in the market.
-A process that is still based - indeed must be based - on a concept.
-A system can meanwhile display the important key figures in such a way that business processes are presented in such a way that the focus question "Who does what, when and with what?" can be answered well.
-However, the consequence for the business processes remains with the user.
+ERP software that is agile and whose processes remain customisable is far more advantageous than an integrated BMP tool.
+This is the only way a company can react flexibly to the dynamics of the market.
+A process that is still based on a concept - indeed, it must be.
+A system can now display the important key figures in such a way that business processes are presented in such a way that the focal question "Who does what, when and with what?" can be answered well.
+However, it is up to the user to determine the consequences for the company processes.